george0815/rSZR/README.md

 # rSZR
 rSZR is a very simple program that mass resizes all files in a given folder.

-It supports most common image file formats, include but not limited to: jpg, jpeg, png, bmp, raw, and jfif.
+It supports most common image file formats, included but not limited to: jpg, jpeg, png, bmp, raw, and jfif.

 # Usage